 Before you buy

-“The caveat to using any of these products vaginally is to get a diagnosis first,” explains Dr. Krapf.
-“See your doctor, get a diagnosis, and don’t treat without one!”
+“The caveat to using any of these products vaginally is to get a diagnosis first.
+See your doctor, get a diagnosis, and don’t treat without one,” explains Dr. Krapf.
+“And if you feel like you can’t get a diagnosis at your doctor, there are specialists available you can reach out to.”

 1. Evvy’s Vaginal Microbiome Test*

 “I always welcome it when my patients bring their Evvy results.
-It helps me see a more complete picture of what is contributing to their symptoms.
-Many of my patients want to test during and after treatment to see their progress and I like that Evvy makes this easy.
+It helps me see a more complete picture of what is contributing to their symptoms,” says Dr. Krapf.
+“Many of my patients want to test during and after treatment to see their progress and I like that Evvy makes this easy.
 In addition, we need so much more research on the vaginal microbiota and I love that this is a part of Evvy’s mission.”

 2. Good Clean Love Flourish Vaginal Care System*

 “This is specifically for people diagnosed with bacterial vaginosis or aerobic vaginitis.
 This has the Lactobacillus crispatus vaginal suppositories which I like for certain patients.
 It also includes a pH-balancing vaginal gel that you have to start slowly with and work up to, but it can work pretty well.
-Finally, it has the external body wash”
+Finally, it has the external body wash.”

-3. Natureland Vaginal pH strips
+3. Natureland vaginal pH strips

 “Some people like to use pH tests to know what’s going on.”

-4. Vaginal Applicators
+4. Vaginal applicators

 Lubricants + Condoms

-Sex is one of the biggest triggers for vaginal infections and using protection is one of the best ways to decrease the risk of disrupting your vaginal microbiome.
-But what if the protection you’re using is irritating your vulva or vagina
+Sex is one of the biggest triggers for vaginal infections and using protection is one of the best ways to decrease the risk of disrupting your natural pH balance.
+But what if the protection you’re using is irritating your vulva or vagina?
+Here are a few super-sensitive products to keep your microbiome safe in the bedroom:

-5. SKYN Original Condoms
+5. Sustain Natural Condoms

 6. Good Clean Love BioNude Ultra Sensitive Personal Lubricant